southworks/azure-botsdk-happybirthday-bamboohr-slack-bot/docs/DeployAzurePortal.md

 # Deploy to Azure
-This document explains how to implement the bot.
+This document explains how to deploy the bot.
 In which it can be done through 2 methods:
 - Deploy with Visual Studio.
 - Deploy via CLI.